“Maestro to the pit, please. Maestro to the pit.”

 Today Verdi’s Rigoletto is set in 1960 in Las Vegas.
 The producer, Michael Mayer is a young, Broadway musical producer but this is his first run at the Met.
 It was his brainwave to update this production to 60s Las Vegas.
 It’s been nicknamed “The Ratpack Rigoletto” because it brings to mind Frank Sinatra, Dean Martin and Sammy Davis Jr. complete with mob connections, showgirls and glitzy casinos.
 Some opera fans are going to be dubious about the modernization, but this is my first Rigoletto so I’m captured.
 Bright lights, cards, dice, a blackjack table, slot machines, an erotic looking neon wine bottle pumping froth into a champagne glass, chorus girls preening and prancing in exotic bird costumes, slick men in tight pants, the Duke, gorgeous in a white dinner jacket singing alongside nearly naked dancers with ostrich fans and the translations in 60’s slang: “My sights are set on a swinging girl/So hop on baby, let’s take that whirl.”
 The married Duke makes a pass at a Marilyn Monroe look-alike in front of her husband, who is mocked by Rigoletto, the Duke’s cynical funnyman.
 Piotr Beczola sings the part of the womanizing Duke with enough sexual energy to wake up and heat up a 9 a.m. crowd in a dark theatre.
 I don’t fall asleep.
 I’m riveted.

 Zeliko Lucic plays Rigoletto, traditionally a hunch-backed court jester, now the Duke’s comic sidekick.
 His heavy shoulders are more rigid than hunched.
 He’s the one man not wearing a glitzy dinner jacket; he’s lumbered with an argyle cardigan to suggest that he’s an outsider, separate from the rest of the Duke’s entourage, and we learn that the others don’t like him because of his waspish tongue.
 Lucic’s voice is incredible, as he makes cruel fun of the husbands whose wives and daughters the Duke has seduced.
 It’s only later when you see Rigoletto with his own daughter Gilda, sung by Diana Damrau, that a more sympathetic side of him emerges.
 She’s his treasure, the only family he has, and he’s determined to protect her from the evils of Las Vegas.
 She is in fact the only innocent in the whole opera.
+About the health, safety and environmental issues in relation the free sample of cialis only source of background.
+Kamagra adequate australianedmeds blood flow as sildenafil citrate how does it feel a result.
 She loves her father, even though she feels smothered by his protectiveness.
 Their father-daughter duet is tender and loving and believable.
 Damrau may not look as young as Gilda should be but her acting is terrific.
 When she’s singing of the man she saw in church, the only place she’s allowed to go, she flutters like the eighteen year old she is supposed to be.
 She giggles through the high notes (how is that even possible?), unlocks her diary to write the name of the “poor student” who has caught her heart.
 In fact, it’s the Duke who is her church-going seducer.

 The governess, who fails to protect Gilda when the Duke drops cold hard cash into her outstretched hand, is a hoot; big hair, gum, a cigarette and a bored expression as Rigoletto sings to Gilda about the mother she can’t remember.